-The AMD Vega GPU architecture is the next generation graphics silicon the Radeon-red team are working on for release early this year, with the flagship Radeon RX Vega promising to deliver AMD a graphics card that can finally compete with the very top-end of rival Nvidia’s GPU stack.
+The AMD Vega GPU architecture is the next generation graphics silicon the Radeon-red team are working on for release this year, with the gaming-focused Radeon RX Vega promising to deliver AMD a graphics card that can finally compete with the very top-end of rival Nvidia’s GPU stack.

 Want to know what the best GPU is right now?
 Check out our guide to the top graphics cards available today.

-In 2016 AMD promised their Polaris graphics cards would bring their Radeon graphics cards back into the game, but while the RX 480 and RX 470 have shown impressive DirectX 12 performance against the mid-range GeForce-shaped competition AMD have yet to release a high-end card to give them genuine 4K gaming.
+In 2016, AMD promised their Polaris graphics cards would bring their Radeon graphics cards back into the game.
+But while the RX 580 and RX 570 have shown impressive DirectX 12 performance against the mid-range GeForce-shaped competition, AMD have yet to release a high-end card to give them genuine 4K gaming.

 This is where the AMD Vega GPU architecture comes in, aiming to jump in at the high-end and providing the Radeon faithful with a serious GTX 1080 Ti contender.

 AMD also announced the Vega GPU in their professional-class Radeon Instinct deep learning accelerators at the start of December 2016.
-The top-end Instinct card is the MI25 and likely represents the fastest Vega can go right now.
+The top-end Instinct card is the MI25, which is a Vega Frontier Edition by any other name, and likely represents the fastest Vega can go right now.

 AMD lifted the lid on their new Vega GPU architecture in a series of short videos on their YouTube channel.
 If you don't want to listen to a load of AMD marketing folk we've distilled their tech-essence down for you.